woc-hack/tutorial/README.md

 ## Activity 4: Using Python APIs from oscar.py

+**oscar.py Tutorial:** oscar.py has their own tutorial for hackathon purposes.
+We suggest that you go [here](https://github.com/ssc-oscar/oscar.py/blob/master/docs/tutorial.md) and read through it.
+The tutorial contains information about the current available functions, how to implement applications (simple and complex), and useful imports for applications.

-Important Note: If you experience any difficulties in retrieving data from oscar.py's function calls (i.e., you receive an empty tuple on function return), please run `git pull` in your cloned repo to stay up-to-date with the latest version of oscar.py.
+**Important Note:** If you experience any difficulties in retrieving data from oscar.py's function calls (i.e., you receive an empty tuple on function return), please run `git pull` in your cloned repo to stay up-to-date with the latest version of oscar.py.

 These are corresponding functions in oscar.py that open the .tch files listed below for a given entity. "/<function_name>" after a function name denotes the version of that function that returns a Generator object.